-Key audit matters The key audit matter that we identified in the current year was the Recoverability of intercompany loans Within this report, key audit matters are identified as follows: Newly identified Increased level of risk Similar level of risk Decreased level of risk Materiality The materiality that we used in the current year was \$11.9 m which was determined on the basis of total amortised cost of debt.
+Key audit matters The key audit matter that we identified in the current year was the recoverability of loans to group undertakings.
+Within this report, key audit matters are identified as follows: Newly identified Increased level of risk Similar level of risk Decreased level of risk Materiality The materiality that we used in the current year was \$11.9 m which was determined on the basis of total amortised cost of debt.
 Scoping Audit work to respond to the risks of material misstatement was performed directly by the audit engagement team.
 Significant changes in our approach There have been no significant changes to our audit approach from prior year.